Prevent A Basement Flooded With Sewage | Helpful Cause, Cures, and Information

 A Sewer Flooded Basement is not uncommon

 Sewer flooded basements are not uncommon indeed, but it is preventable and repairable before it becomes a disaster.
 If this happens, do not attempt to go inside the flooded area without proper precautions.
-There are always risks of electric shock, free-floating items that potentially cause injury, slippery floors, and even falling objects due to compromised structural integrity of the house.
+There are always risks of electric shock, free-floating items that potentially cause injury, slippery floors, and even falling objects due to the compromised structural integrity of the house.
 Call an experienced professional plumber to help you resolve the problem, assess the damage, do the repair, and prevent recurrent issues.

 In the NYC area, Balkan Sewer And Water Main Service is one of the most experienced in the industry with more than 65 years of experience.
 The company provides 24/7 emergency assistance and typically has a minimum of 5 professional field service technicians on call.
-Balkan can be at your house in minutes, and at any given time any day of the week, even on holidays.
-More importantly, the Balkan Team offers 10-year unconditional guarantees on full replacements.
-Cement and asphalt paving work follows promptly after every install, so you are not left with the messy-leftover of excavation work in your house.
-Contact the Balkan Team for expert advice, or a free on-site visit.
+Balkan can be at your house in minutes and at any given time any day of the week, even on holidays.